 Courtney Landry is originally from Baton Rouge, LA.
-She began her dance training at Machita & Company where she is now teaching and choreographing.
+She began her dance training at Machita & Company.
 Courtney moved to Los Angeles, CA, where she began her professional career performing, teaching and choreographing.
 While living in Los Angeles she worked with choreographers such as Mark Meismer, Keri LeGrand, Joelle Martinec, Nichelle Bane and Doug Caldwell.
-She is the lead choreographer for the Machita & Company competition team.
+She is one of the choreographers for the Powell Moise competition team.
 Her students and choreography have won several Overall and Choreography awards at regional and national competitions across the US.
-Courtney is also a 6 year member and choreographer of the Contemporary Dance
+Courtney is also a 7 year member and choreographer of the Contemporary Dance

 From Denham Springs, LA and began her dance training over 20 years ago.
 She has won awards and scholarships from many competitions and conventions as a dancer.
 About 7 years ago she began teaching at Colleen’s Studio of Dance Arts.
 She is currently teaching at Brittany’s School of Dance, where she as been for the last 3 years, and is excited to join the staff at Powell-Moise School of Dance.
 Ms. Splendid has instructed children of all ages in subjects from ballet to hip hop.
 She has choreographed for some local studios and won choreography awards with her work.
 Dancing has always been a big part of her life, and she is very thankful to have the opportunity to share what she loves with others.
 To inspire children and be inspired by them is one of the most filling and important aspects of dance for her.

 Former Powell-Moise student, Office Manager and personal assistant.